Delegated Authority (DA) - DA Data Standards and DA SATS

 - Automated submission, collection, validation, processing and distribution of delegated authority data across the market is delivered.

-- An introduction of a technology and service which will enable consistency, increase efficiency, eliminate duplication, reduce re-keying and contribute to straight-through processing.
+- A technology and service which enables consistency, increases efficiency, eliminates duplication, reduces re-keying and contributes to straight-through processing.

-- A “single source of truth” for Delegated Authority Risk, Premium and Claim data for the market will be available.
+- A “single source of truth” for Delegated Authority Risk, Premium and Claim data.

-- Coverholders face various definitions and multiple requests for data across the London Market.
+- Coverholders faced various definitions and multiple requests for data across the London Market.

-- Carriers and brokers encounter data gaps and inconsistencies in the data.
+- Carriers and brokers encountered data gaps and inconsistencies in the data.

-- It is difficult to electronically consume data to meet processing, reporting and analytical needs for carriers and brokers.
+- It was difficult to electronically consume data to meet the processing, reporting and analytical needs of carriers and brokers.

 - Risk, Premium and Claim standards are agreed with all Lloyd's carriers.
 This covers all territories and classes and includes tax and regulatory requirements.